PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 - [Subscription to events :](#subscription-to-events-)

 # SWO V4 (Starknet Window Object) :
-The Wallet has still to create a new object called SWO (Starknet Window Object), implemented into the global `window` object (representing the browser's window).
+The Wallet has still to create a new object called SWO (Starknet Window Object), and to implement it into the global `window` object (representing the browser's window).
 The SWO name has still to start with `starknet` and should not use a name already implemented by the other wallets.
 Example of existing names : `starknet_bitkeep`, `starknet_okxwallet`, `starknet_braavos`, `starknet_argentx`.

-The content of this object is deeply modified ; it contains no more any Account or Provider objects ; most of the interactions are now handled by the `request` property.
+The content of this SWO object is deeply modified ; it contains no more any Account or Provider objects ; most of the interactions are now handled by the `request` property.
 The SWO has to be conform to the `StarknetWindowObject` interface, defined in https://github.com/starknet-io/types-js/blob/main/src/wallet-api/StarknetWindowObject.ts

 > [!NOTE]
 > On Wallet side, the library get-starknet is not necessary ; only the SWO interface from the `types-js` library is needed.